 ML and AI frameworks are popular tools that developers use to build models.
 Plus, find patterns in large amounts of data, make predictions, and streamline processes.

-ML is associated with big data but often has other uses, as these frameworks help build in machine learning tasks without the need for the big data environment.
+ML is associated with big data but often has other uses, as these frameworks help build machine learning tasks without the need for the big data environment.

 Businesses need to make the most of the AI revolution, and one step is to invest in disruptive technologies, including AI, to enjoy that competitive edge.